 The trial was completed in August 2021 and showed an acceptable safety and tolerability profile that we believe is clinically meaningful and warrants further investigation of DMT310 as a potential treatment for mild-to-moderate psoriasis.
-DMT310 was able to achieve a PGA score of 0 or 1 for the target lesion in 25.9% of patients at week 8.
+DMT310 was able to achieve a PGA score of 0 or 1 for the target lesion in 29.6% of patients at week 8.
+DMT310 also demonstrated a total PASI score of 0 or 1 for the target lesion in 25.9% of patients at week 8.
 Notably, DMT310 demonstrated a 19.6% reduction from baseline in pruritus (itch) at week 8 with a peek reduction of 22.5%.
 We believe these findings from a POC trial are encouraging for the potential use of DMT310 as an easy to apply topical treatment for mild-to-moderate psoriasis with an acceptable safety and tolerability profile.